SharafatKarim/stash-contents/index.md

 ## Rising Flare

-It's a little community, built around the people of PSTU CSE-19 (নবারুন ১৯) batch, and luckily I am one of them, so why not contribute?
+It's a little community, built around the people of PSTU x CSE-19 (নবারুন ১৯) batch, and luckily I am one of them, so why not contribute?

 - [[rising-flare/index|Rising Flare]]